Better Auth in Rust

 Axum

-Integrate Better Auth RS with the Axum web framework.
+Integrate Better Auth with the Axum web framework.

-Better Auth RS provides first-class integration with Axum via the axum feature flag.
+Better Auth provides first-class integration with Axum via the axum feature flag, including automatic route mounting, session extractors, and type-safe access to the current user.

 Setup